ignite/web/packages/vue/README.md

 npm install --save @starport/vue
 ```

-The components also require `@starport/vuex` to be installed which is set as a peer dependency.
-More information [here](https://github.com/tendermint/vue/tree/develop/packages/vuex)
+The components also require `@starport/vuex` to be installed that is set as a peer dependency.
+For more information, see [packages/vuex](https://github.com/ignite-hq/web/tree/develop/packages/vuex).

 ## Usage